 Instead of buying reproductions, look for the originals.
 Designer Sarah Richardson's love for antiques knows no bounds, so when designing this cool gray kitchen, she chose vintage lanterns from Of Things Past.
 The oversized light fixtures match the proportion of the 10-foot-long island to create an overall balanced design.

 The Right Mix

-The balance of warm woods and clean whites blend for an inviting, eat-in kitchen.
+The balance of warm wood and clean white blend for an inviting, eat-in kitchen.
 Steel-and-linen light fixtures from Low Country Originals add an eye-catching accent above the dining table, which is surrounded by classic Parsons chairs and a tufted gray bench.
 Statement-making doesn't have to mean elaborate.
 Clean lines and simple shapes are often the perfect combination for leaving a lasting impression.